- Setting Up Visual Studio Code For Unity

 How can I do a 'clean' uninstall of VS Code?

-If you want to remove all user data after uninstalling VS Code, you can delete the user data folders Code and .vscode.
+.
 This will return you to the state before you installed VS Code.
 This can also be used to reset all settings if you don't want to uninstall VS Code.

 The folder locations will vary depending on your platform:

-• Windows - Delete %APPDATA%Code and %USERPROFILE%.vscode.
+- Windows - Delete

-• Linux - Delete $HOME/.config/Code and ~/.vscode.
+. - Linux - Delete

 In this tutorial, you use Python 3 to create the simplest Python 'Hello World' application in Visual Studio Code.
 By using the Python extension, you make VS Code into a great lightweight Python IDE (which you may find a productive alternative to PyCharm).